 According to Popular Opinion, Queens Is Definitely Suburban

 Countless articles pumped out by New York media channels rate Queens as a suburb.
 Maybe the most diverse suburb, but a suburb nonetheless.

 When Queens joined NYC in 1898, it was mostly countryside.
 Over the next 60 years, it developed as a suburb.
 Developers planned whole communities like Kew Gardens, Jackson Heights, and Forest Hills Gardens, which brought thousands from crowded Manhattan to cheap housing.
-This movement increased after World War Two until its population surpassed that of Manhattan.
+This movement increased after World War II until its population surpassed that of Manhattan.